 Southern Tricks for Perfect Crispy Fried Chicken

 All kinds of things.
-Soggy, greasy crust, under or overcooked chicken, bland flavor, dried out texture– the list seems daunting.
-The fantasy of a beautiful mahogany brown piece of crispy Southern goodness flies out the window after a couple of failures, and a trip to the drive through for a bucket of that white-suited guy’s stuff seems the best most of us can get.
+Soggy, greasy crust, under or overcooked chicken, bland flavor, dried-out texture—the list seems daunting.
+The fantasy of a beautiful mahogany brown piece of crispy Southern goodness flies out the window after a couple of failures, and a trip to the drive-thru for a bucket of that white-suited guy’s stuff seems the best most of us can get.

 What You Need to Know Before You Start

 Before we get to the recipe, there are some basic tricks and techniques you need to understand when prepping, battering, and frying.

 Brining meat is the coolest thing.
 Brining is soaking the chicken in a salty liquid overnight.
 This is your magic potion.
 It’s a way to get flavor inside the meat so that the whole bite is full of flavor, not just the crust.
 It works by reverse osmosis– in a nutshell, the semi-permeable membrane of the muscle tissue will take up the salt and hang on to it while cooking.
 It seems like you’re using acres of salt—and you are—but it doesn’t end up in salty meat at all.
 You end up with well-seasoned and tender chicken.
 The one thing to watch on the brine is timing: Chicken can brine for up to 12 hours (overnight) but not much longer.
 Any longer and it gets too salty.
 Ew.